A Unified Geometric Space for Topological Alignment Between Transformer-Based Models and Human Brain Networks: Methods

 \textbf{Average Shortest Path Length} (based on \( G_{\text{dist}} \)): The average of the shortest path lengths between all pairs of nodes, defined as:

 where \( d(i,j) \) is the shortest path distance.
-This metric reflects the overall compactness of the structure; a smaller value indicates that the nodes can reach each other more easily.
+This metric quantifies the overall compactness of the organization; a smaller value means that the nodes can reach each other more easily.
 When the graph is disconnected, we calculate the average shortest path only over the largest connected component, which is defined as the Characteristic Path Length: